encse/secchallenge2023/misc/jif-rtfm/solution/README.md

 The challenge was about the obsolete Gif Plaintext Extension feature.
 You can read about it here https://www.w3.org/Graphics/GIF/spec-gif89a.txt.

-Somebody at one point in the past thought that it's a good idea to encode texts in gif files that can be shown by gif players.
+Somebody at one point in the past thought that it would be a good idea to encode texts in gif files that can be shown by gif players.
 No sane player supports this today, that goes without saying.